 On a single charge, Oticon More’s rechargeable Li-ion battery will last you up to 24 hours.
 With five hours of streaming, the battery life drops to 18 hours.
 With your Oticon More, you can stream audio from Android (via ASHA) or iPhone (via MFi).
 A 30-minute quick recharge adds six hours of power.
 Per default, the Oticon More comes with a USB-powered charging station, though you can also opt for the portable SmartCharger, which holds three full charges and a moisture-removing drying function for your hearing aids.

 The Oticon More supports Oticon’s Tinnitus SoundSupport program.
 Similar to Signia’s offering, it includes white noise and ocean-like sounds.
 The free Oticon ON App for Android and iPhone lets you control the tinnitus programs, though it needs to be unlocked by your hearing care professional.
 In contrast to Signia’s app, you can adjust the sounds used to mask your tinnitus, which gives you more control.

-You can learn more about the Oticon More here.
+Learn more about the Oticon More.